jnoodle/WebStorm-Tips/WebStormTips.md

-Boost your productivity!
-Quickly switch between files or tool windows in WebStorm by pressing Alt+E.
+**★ Boost your productivity!
+Quickly switch between files or tool windows in WebStorm by pressing `Alt+E`.**

 <video controls style="max-width:100%" src="assets/Dtf5r0_XgAEpYId.mp4"></video>

-The Surround With feature in WebStorm is a popular feature for developers who write HTML.
-Select the elements and press Alt+Enter to surround with the HTML you want.
+**★ The Surround With feature in WebStorm is a popular feature for developers who write HTML.
+Select the elements and press `Alt+Enter` to surround with the HTML you want.**

 <video controls style="max-width:100%" src="assets/DtLhFw0W0AUZkGa.mp4"></video>